MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation/README.md

   <img src="recon_fields.png" alt="Reference, reconstructed and error turbulent kinetic energy fields" width="820">
 </p>

-Turbulent kinetic energy `k/(rho U^3)` on the blade for three representative cases (`Lam999`, `Turb999`, `Turb950`, where the label combines the inlet condition with the retained-energy target).
-Each column compares the reference field (top), the field reconstructed from the compressed representation (middle), and the pointwise error `Δk/(rho U^3)` (bottom).
+Turbulent kinetic energy `k/U^2` on the blade for three representative cases (`Lam999`, `Turb999`, `Turb950`, where the label combines the inlet condition with the retained-energy target).
+Each column compares the reference field (top), the field reconstructed from the compressed representation (middle), and the pointwise error `Δk/U^2` (bottom).
 The reconstruction stays close to the reference even at the more aggressive energy targets, with the residual error concentrated in the smallest turbulent scales.

 ## Citation

 If you use this repository, please cite the archived Zenodo release:

-> Lopes, G., Henningson, D., & Lengani, D. (2026). *MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation: v1.0.0* (v1.0.0).
+> Lopes, G., Lengani, D., & Henningson, D. (2026). *MSCA-COMPOSE/Compression-of-turbulent-flow-data-through-an-extended-space-time-correlation: v1.0.0* (v1.0.0).
 Zenodo. [https://doi.org/10.5281/zenodo.XXXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXXX)

 **DOI**: [10.5281/zenodo.XXXXXXXX](https://doi.org/10.5281/zenodo.XXXXXXXX)